sridharanmauli/AkhyataChandrika/Scripts/AI_Generated/scripts/collectors/README.md

 ### collectNotFoundDhatuIds.py
 Collects all verbs where dhatu_id is "Not Found" from the generated JSON file.
-Creates TWO YAML files - one for verbs without gati, one for verbs with gati.
+Creates ONE YAML file for verbs without gati only.

 **Usage:**
 ```bash